 Exchange 3: Participant is going through deconstruction and much is rising to be met, including despair, hopelessness and an abundance of challenging feelings.
 Jeannie normalizes this and points participant toward resourcing as a way to build stability in the place where she feels at the mercy of what's rising.

 Exchange 4: Participant's mother recently passed and in the space created there, much is coming up and she's not sure what to do.
 Jeannie walks her through being in the unknown, letting herself notice "so far, so good."
 Jeannie talks about how despair and fear are based on the mythology that "there's somewhere good to get to" and how we must exchange that for right here, right now.
-They exchange about the part of the participant that is grabbing for relating from a young place to sooth what's rising.
+They exchange about the part of the participant that is grabbing for relating from a young place to soothe what's rising.

 You have an unlimited amount of time to watch the video and download the audio, sponsored by Open Circle.